hitsave-io/xyz/client/docs/guides/getting_started.md

 - You train the model for a number of epochs and calculate the accuracy performance on the test dataset at the end of each epoch.
-- Along the way, you append the accuracy data to a writer (e.g. something like a Tensorboard log)
+- Along the way, you append the accuracy data to a writer (e.g. something like a Tensorboard log).
-- At the end, you construct a figure, plotting the accuracy at each epoch
+- At the end, you construct a figure, plotting the accuracy at each epoch.
-- Finally, you return the model and the figure
+- Finally, you return the model and the figure.

 Now, when you visit the [cloud experiment tracker](https://hitsave.io/dashboard/experiments) you'll see a row in the table displaying the experiment you ran.
 It